slot181/openai-image-mcp/README.md

 - height: 768
 - steps: 1
 - n: 1
-- response_format: "b64_json"
+- response_format: "url" (This is now fixed and cannot be changed)

 ### Important Notes

 1. Only the `prompt` parameter is required
 2. All optional parameters use defaults if not provided
 3. When provided, parameters must meet their constraints (e.g., width/height ranges)
-4. Base64 responses can be large - use URL format for larger images
+4. The server now always returns a direct URL to the image.
-5. When saving images, ensure the specified directory exists and is writable
+5. Image saving to disk is no longer supported by this server.

 ## Prerequisites